quelea-projection/quelea-projection.github.io/docs/Layout.md

 ### Logo button

-If you select the Logo button, the [logo you have pre-assigned](Logo.md "Logo") will appear and any changes of slide or item will not appear until you deselect the button.
+If you select the Logo button, the [logo you have pre-assigned](Logo "Logo") will appear and any changes of slide or item will not appear until you deselect the button.

 ![](Quelea_manual-e-004.png)